rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Dialog-System.md

 - English translation display
 - Text highlighting for studyable terms
 - Support for variable text speed based on user settings
+- Proper Japanese text line-breaking (kinsoku shori)

+**Components:**
+- **JapaneseTextWrapper**: A specialized utility class that applies proper Japanese typographic rules for line-breaking
+- **Text Formatter**: Processes dialog text based on the current difficulty level
+- **Study Term Highlighter**: Identifies and styles studyable terms within dialog text

+The JapaneseTextWrapper is particularly important for Japanese language display, as it ensures that text breaks at linguistically appropriate positions, respecting the rules of kinsoku shori (prohibited line-breaking points).
+It handles complex cases such as mixed-script text and applies special rules for punctuation and small kana characters.

 ### Text Processing Pipeline

 1. **Text Parsing**: Parse Japanese text to identify kanji and determine furigana
+2. **Text Wrapping**: Apply proper Japanese line-breaking rules using JapaneseTextWrapper
-2. **Studyable Term Identification**: Identify and mark up terms that can be studied
+3. **Studyable Term Identification**: Identify and mark up terms that can be studied
-3. **Text Rendering**: Render text with appropriate formatting and annotations
+4. **Text Rendering**: Render text with appropriate formatting and annotations
-4. **Animation Control**: Manage text reveal animation and timing
+5. **Animation Control**: Manage text reveal animation and timing

+### Japanese Text Line-Breaking

+Unlike English text where words are separated by spaces, Japanese text presents unique challenges for line breaking:

+**Challenges:**
+- Japanese text has no explicit word boundaries (no spaces)
+- Breaking at the wrong position can make text difficult to read
+- Some characters cannot appear at the beginning or end of a line
+- Long unbroken sequences of kanji need special handling
+- Mixed script text (kanji, hiragana, katakana, latin) requires different breaking rules

+**Solution:**
+- We implemented a dedicated `JapaneseTextWrapper` utility class that handles proper Japanese text wrapping according to typographic conventions (kinsoku shori)
+- The wrapper identifies prohibited line-breaking positions based on character types
+- It uses a priority system to find optimal break points, preferring breaks at transitions between different character types
+- Special handling is provided for punctuation and characters that cannot start a line
+- The system allows for one-character overflow on lines when necessary (following Japanese typographic conventions)

+**Implementation:**
+- The `JapaneseTextWrapper` is a reusable utility that can be called from any component
+- It provides both array-based output (for advanced text processing) and simple string output (for direct use in text fields)
+- The implementation follows established Japanese typographic rules while remaining efficient

 ## Player Choice System